+BMO Financial Group is a highly diversified financial services provider based in North America.
 BMO offers a broad range of products and services directly and through Canadian and non-Canadian subsidiaries, offices, and branches.
-As at October 31, 2016, BMO had more than 12 million customers and more than 45,000 full-time equivalent employees.
-The Bank has over 1,500 bank branches in Canada and the United States and operates internationally in major financial markets and trading areas through its offices in 27 other jurisdictions, including the United States.
+As at October 31, 2017, BMO had more than 12 million customers and more than 45,000 full-time equivalent employees.
+The Bank has approximately 1,500 bank branches in Canada and the United States and operates internationally in major financial markets and trading areas through its offices in 27 jurisdictions.
 BMO Financial Corp.
 (BFC) is based in Chicago and wholly-owned by Bank of Montreal.
 BFC operates primarily through its subsidiary BMO Harris Bank N.A.
 (BHB), which provides banking, financing, investing, and cash management services in select markets in the U.S. Midwest.
 BMO provides a full range of investment dealer services through entities, including BMO Nesbitt Burns Inc., a major fully integrated Canadian investment dealer, and BMO Capital Markets Corp., Bank of Montreal's wholly-owned registered securities dealer in the United States.

 BMO conducts business through three operating groups: Personal and Commercial Banking (P&C), made up of Canadian P&C and U.S. P&C; Wealth Management; and BMO Capital Markets.
 Canadian P&C operates across Canada, offering a broad range of products and services, including banking, lending and treasury management.
 Operating predominately in the U.S. Midwest under the BMO Harris brand, U.S. P&C offers personal and commercial clients banking, lending, and treasury management products and services.
-Wealth Management serves a full range of client segments from mainstream to ultra-high net worth and institutional, with a broad offering of wealth management products and services including insurance.
+Wealth Management services a full range of client segments from mainstream to ultra-high net worth and institutional, with a broad offering of wealth management products and services including insurance.
 Wealth Management is a global business with an active presence in markets across Canada, the United States, Europe and Asia.
 BMO Capital Markets is a North American-based financial services provider offering a complete range of products and services to corporate, institutional and government clients.
 These include equity and debt underwriting, corporate lending and project financing, mergers and acquisitions advisory services, securitization, treasury management, risk management, debt and equity research, and institutional sales and trading.
-With approximately 2,400 professionals in 30 locations around the world, including 16 offices in North America, BMO Capital Markets works proactively with clients to provide innovative and integrated financial solutions.
-Corporate Services consists of Corporate Support Areas and Technology and Operations (T&O).
-Corporate Support Areas provide enterprise-wide expertise and governance support in a variety of areas, including strategic planning, risk management, finance, legal and regulatory compliance, marketing, communications and human resources.
-T&O manages, maintains and provides governance over information technology, operations services, real estate and sourcing for the Bank.
+With approximately 2,500 professionals in 30 locations around the world, including 16 offices in North America, BMO Capital Markets works proactively with clients to provide innovative and integrated financial solutions.
+Corporate Services consists of Corporate Units and Technology and Operations (T&O).
+Corporate Units provide enterprise-wide expertise and governance support in a variety of areas, including strategic planning, risk management, finance, legal and regulatory compliance, marketing, communications and human resources.
+T&O manages, maintains and provides governance over information technology, operations services, real estate and procurement for the Bank.

-For additional information regarding BMO's businesses, see pages 27 to 29 and 45 to 63 of the 2016 MD&A and Note 26 to the 2016 Financial Statements.
+For additional information regarding BMO's businesses, see pages 27, 30, and 45 to 62 of the 2017 MD&A and Note 26 to the 2017 Financial Statements.
 We incorporate these pages and Note by reference.